ADS2022/HighestTree/README.md

           modules of your application.
         * DAO is an abbreviation for Data Access Object, so it should encapsulate the logic for retrieving, saving, and updating data in your data storage (a database, a file system, whatever).
-* **Problems:** They are the same as the MVC, they basically consist in added complexity, and they might lead to loss in performance and close coupling between the different modules.
 * **Implementation and classes:** the [LocationController.java](src/main/java/mesw/ads/highesttree/HighestTree/controller/listControllers/LocationsController.java)
   , [LocationService.java](src/main/java/mesw/ads/highesttree/HighestTree/service/LocationService.java), the